 Demographics need to be considered when creating personas.

-A customer persona describes a specific group of people and enables you to look at other people with related features.
+A customer persona describes a specific group of people and enables you to view other groups with related features.

-Here, you must focus on behavioral traits—what’s their opinion about your brand, what scares or attracts them, etc.—as these can speak a lot about your clients mindset.
+Here, you must focus on behavioral traits—what they think of your brand, what scares or attracts them, etc.—as these can reveal a lot about your client's mindset.

 Early stop or late start:

-Some journey mappers decide to build a map from beginning to end by neglecting all the phases before a client browses a website and completes the purchasing phase.
+Some journey mappers decide to build a map from beginning to end, neglecting all the phases before a client browses a website and completes the purchase.

 Think of all the stages in time when a client browses a product or service.
 Don’t forget to begin from the client’s angle.

-For you, a user’s journey starts when they browse a website or take action, but their actual journey starts when they look at your ads online.
+For you, a user’s journey starts when they browse a website or take action, but their actual journey begins when they see your ads online.

-The same is applicable for customers who don’t contact you directly but give their feedback offline and online or engage with your product.
+The same applies to customers who don’t contact you directly but still give their feedback, whether offline or online, or engage with your product.

 Single map for all personas:

 You try to design a unique journey for all your clients.
-If you don’t have the resources to create different maps for all personas, select only the important ones and create them for them.
+If you don’t have the resources to create separate maps for all personas, select only the most important ones and create them for those personas.

-You can collect all personas in the similar map, transforming your map into a multi-person CJM.
+You can collect all personas into a single map, transforming it into a multi-person CJM.

 Frequently Seen Challenges in Customer Journey Mapping